 In Carnage & Glory terrain affects line of sight and movement.
 Line of sight is important both for fire and because units can only charge units they can see at the beginning of a turn.
 You, the player, may know that there's a line of enemy infantry on the other side of that ridge, but until your cavalry crest the ridge, they can't declare a charge on the blighters.

 For movement purposes, terrain either doesn't materially affect movement (unobstructed open ground that's either flat or very gently rolling) or slows movement and disrupts formations.
 The latter types of terrain are further divided into either linear obstacles (hedges, walls, streams, creeks) or disruptive terrain (area terrain such as swamps, brush, woods, or much more significant linear barriers, like entrenchments, fordable rivers, or ravines).
-Included among disruptive terrain are BUAs (built-up areas), one of the most famous of which is the Belgian ferme-chateau of Hougomont, shown above.
+Included among disruptive terrain are BUAs (built-up areas--villages and towns) and strongpoints, one of the most famous of which is the Belgian ferme-chateau of Hougomont, shown above.
 Linear obstacles include deployed artillery batteries (a relatively narrow band of obstacles that need to be passed), while disruptive terrain includes limbered artillery (a much broader area that has to be navigated).
 Linear obstacles can be affected by engineering work during a game; for example, pioneers might be detailed to break a hole in a stone wall for artillery to pass through.

 In our introductory scenario, I want to keep complexities to a minimum, so I'm inclined to keep the terrain pretty simple--nothing as complex as buildings or fortifications, maybe some woods, a stream, and some gentle hills.